 In the case of an unavoidable packet loss event, such as link failure or link flap, you must make sure that the time it takes for the network to converge is minimized and that the network is capable of converging in a consistent and deterministic manner, regardless of its scale and size.
 This is extremely important for the NCCL and AI workload point of view, as it affects the training time and how NCCL behaves based on each failure event.

-According to the design of modern AI datacenter fabric, to provide resiliency and convergence, we rely on powerful and scalable BGP and its capabilities.
-Events such as link failures create topology changes and cause the entire fabric to recalculate best paths, rebalancing equal-cost multipath routing (ECMP) groups and updating and propagating weighted ECMP information.
+According to the design of modern AI data center fabrics, to provide resiliency and convergence, Spectrum-X relies on powerful and scalable BGP and its capabilities.
+Events such as link failures create topology changes and cause the entire fabric to recalculate best paths and rebalancing equal-cost multi-path routing (ECMP) groups.
+However, the way BGP operates on the back-end can create situations that would hinder fast convergence goals of demanding AI fabrics.

+As the GPU cluster size gets bigger with more GPUs, BGP Routing Information Base (RIB) and routing tables also grow.
 The way BGP was originally designed enforces BGP to recalculate the best path for each prefix and such information needs to be propagated across the fabric.
-Which brings me to the point that the larger the cluster size you have, the slower BGP convergence you experience.
-Weighted ECMP data is propagated slower.
-The time NCCL experiences an interruption increases.
-As a result, LLM training jobs take longer and aren’t completed in a deterministic timeframe.
+Larger cluster size results in slower BGP convergence time and longer NCCL interruptions.
+As a result, AI workloads need longer time to finish and are not completed in a deterministic timeframe.

 Introduction to BGP PIC